Photography terms are numerous and can be super confusing for new photographers to get their heads around. But having a good understanding of the

 Average Metering –

 Average metering refers to a mode setting of in-camera exposure meters.
 It’s often given different names by camera manufacturers.
 In Nikon, average metering is called Matrix metering.
 In Canon cameras, it’s known as Evaluative metering.
-Olympus uses the photography term Digital ESP to name its average metering mode.
+Olympus uses the

 No matter what it’s called on your camera, it has the function of taking light readings from multiple parts of the frame, averaging the value, and presenting an overall exposure value.
 In many cameras, this is the default exposure meter mode.
 Most cameras have a selection of various metering modes.